Wei Jinshan: Republic of China

-Wei was born in April 1927 in Wei Family Village (魏家村) in Penglai, Shandong, Republic of China.
+Wei Jinshan was born on 5 April 1927 in Wei Family Village (魏家村) in Penglai, Shandong, Republic of China.
 During the Second Sino-Japanese War, he attended secondary school in the Jiaodong Communist Base from 1943 to 1944.
 In February 1945, he enlisted in the Eighth Route Army and served under General Xu Shiyou, the commander of the Jiaodong Military Area.

-After the Empire of Japan announced its surrender on 15 August 1945, the Communist forces in Shandong attacked Jimo, which was held by Japan and the puppet Wang Jingwei regime, in order to gain advantage over the Kuomintang forces.
+After the Empire of Japan announced its surrender on 15 August 1945, the Communist forces in Shandong attacked Jimo, which was held by Japan and the puppet Wang Jingwei regime, to gain an advantage over the Kuomintang forces.
 Wei participated in the battle on 26 August, when the Communists took over the city after a three-hour battle and annihilated the 34th Brigade of the Wang Jingwei regime.

 Soon after the Battle of Jimo, Wei was promoted to a company-level officer.
 Under the command of Xu Shiyou, he distinguished himself in major battles during the Chinese Civil War, including the Battle of Laiwu, the Menglianggu campaign, the Battle of Jinan, the Huaihai campaign, and the Yangtze River Crossing Campaign.
 At Menglianggu, the 9th Column Wei belonged to was a main attacking force.
 It subsequently became the main unit of the East China Field Army (later renamed the Third Field Army).
 By the end of the civil war in 1949, Wei had been promoted to Chief of Staff of the Combat Department of the 79th Division, under the 27th Army of the Third Field Army.